Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation

-To implement, we used the scikit-learn library \cite{scikit-learn} and Keras \cite{chollet2015keras} in Python.
-The data was divided into 70\% training and 30\% testing.
-To make our results more consistent, we used the $k$-fold cross validation ($k=5$) \cite{kohavi1995study}; each dataset was divided into $k$ subsets called folds, the model was trained on $k-1$ of them and tested on the last left out.
-This process was repeated $k$ times and the results were averaged to get the final results.
+We used the scikit-learn library \cite{scikit-learn} and Keras \cite{chollet2015keras} in Python to implement our model.
+No preprocessing was required to deal with missing data.
+The data was divided into 60\% training, 20\% validation, and 20\% testing.
+To make our results more consistent, we used the $k$-fold cross validation ($k=5$) \cite{kohavi1995study}; each dataset was divided into $k$ subsets called folds, the model was trained on $k-1$ of them and tested on the left out.
+This process was repeated $k$ times, and the results were averaged to get the final one.
 Furthermore, we also employed the univariate feature selection with sparse data from the learning representation feature space.
-This selection process works by selecting the best features based on univariate statistical tests named SelectKBest algorithms, which removes all but the $K$ highest scoring features.
+This selection process works by selecting the best features based on univariate statistical tests named SelectKBest algorithms, which removes all but the $K$ highest scoring features (K=20000).